collectivemedia/celos/samples/wordcount/README.md

 # Celos demo

-This example was created to give an idea what typical Celos workflow can look like Required steps are following
+This example was created to give an idea what typical Celos workflow can look like..
+Required steps are following

 ## Build celos